 Being financially illiterate.
-By learning as much as you can about saving, budgeting, and investing now, you could benefit from it for the rest of your life.
+By learning as much as you can about saving, budgeting and investing now, you could benefit from it for the rest of your life.

 Living beyond your means.
 This is the corollary of not saving.
 If you can't manage to stash away some savings each month and pay for most of your expenses out-of-pocket, then you need to rein in your lifestyle.
-Start by cutting your discretionary expenses, and then look at ways to reduce your fixed costs.
+Start by cutting your discretionary expenses, and then look for ways to reduce your fixed costs.

 Not protecting yourself with insurance.
 Consider what would happen if you were unable to work and earn a paycheck.
 Life insurance and disability income insurance can help protect you and your family.

 Not keeping your job skills fresh.
-Your job is your lifeline to income, employee benefits, and financial security.
+Your job is your lifeline to income, employee benefits and financial security.
 Look for opportunities to keep your skills up-to-date and stay abreast of new workplace developments and job search technologies.

 Funding college over retirement.
 Don't prioritize saving for college over saving for retirement.
 If you have limited funds, consider setting aside a portion for college while earmarking the majority for retirement.
 Closer to college time, have a frank discussion with your child about college options and look for creative ways to help reduce college costs.